Jacksonville University logo

 1959

-Graduated its first four-year degree candidates.
+Graduated its first class of four-year degree candidates.

 1961